hongkongkiwi/earthly-lint-precommit/README.md

 ## Usage

-Once installed, the Earthly-Lint hook will automatically lint Earthfiles during the configured Git stages.
+Once installed, the earthly-Lint hook will automatically lint Earthfiles during the configured Git stages.

 To manually run all pre-commit hooks on all files: